bosun-monitor/bosun/docs/expressions.md

 Like band() but for graphite queries.

+## InfluxDB Query Functions

+### influx(db string, query string, startDuration string, endDuration string, format string) seriesSet

+Queries with influxql query on database db from startDuration ago to endDuration ago.
+WHERE clases for `time` are inserted automatically, and it is thus an error to specify `time` conditions in query. `format` is a comma-separated list of tag values to extract from the query.
+Only results with non-empty tag values for all of the given tag keys will be returned.

 ## Logstash Query Functions

 ### lscount(indexRoot string, keyString string, filterString string, bucketDuration string, startDuration string, endDuration string) seriesSet